JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Work out how much AA receives in rental income from tenants on the estate.
 Say it should use this on refurb/maintenance instead of £100k salaries for PR managers (Tony Mainwairing).

+Perhaps make the argument that the AAAP was drawn up before significant improvement works were undertaken and that given the extent of these works undertaken in the meantime, the estate is now less needy of redevlopment than it was at the time of the AAAP.

+Southwark Council's own report in 2015, carried out by by the council's Principal Design and Technical officer Catherine Bates, said, "The condition of the buildings on the estate does not, itself, present a case for demolition and redevelopment."

+Inspector should discount the current condition of buildings on the Order Land Any actual or perceived failure in the local housing market that may exist is partly attributable to, or in the alternative has been exacerbated by, the activities of the Acquiring Authority and its partners.
+Therefore no reliance can be placed upon the Acquiring Authority’s evidence in this respect.
+Properties that have already been purchased voluntarily by the Acquiring Authority, or by its development partners, have not been occupied subsequent to their acquisition.
+Instead, they have been secured but left in a manner which fosters an impression of dereliction and decay, with consequent blighting effects, under which ambitions for compulsory purchase of additional land might be considered to be more readily achievable.
+The Acquiring Authority has therefore attempted to present a fait accompli.
+Accordingly the Inspector cannot place any reliance on circumstances created by the Acquiring Authority.
+Further, these properties have not been demolished, thus implying a lack of confidence in the scheme underlying the CPO on the part of the Acquiring Authority or its development partners.

+Quote from the Housing Commission HINES estates data showing only half of estate's homes fail to meet DHS.

+Get info on fire safety works.

 ![](http://35percent.org/img/wendcomp.jpg)

 @.
 [This report](http://moderngov.southwark.gov.uk/documents/s56449/Report%20Major%20works%20status%20report%20incorporating%20Warm%20Dry%20and%20Safe.pdf) describes different funding for DHS works, including the 'GLA Backlog fund' and the [accompanying appendices](http://moderngov.southwark.gov.uk/documents/s56450/Appendices%201%20-%204%20Major%20works%20status%20report%20incorporating%20Warm%20Dry%20and%20Safe.pdf) show that the Four Squares estate (a High Investment Needs estate) was brought up to DHS for just £12m.
 Work out how much this is per unit and also show similar comparables.